jordanbtucker/jsonext/README.md

 # JSONext

-This pre-release version supports JSON5 syntax but does not yet support `reviver` and only wraps `JSON.stringify`.
+This pre-release version supports JSON5 syntax plus ES6 templates but does not yet support `reviver` and only wraps `JSON.stringify`.